 Conor McGregor is set to return to the UFC

-Conor McGregor is back and is a looking to recapture his old UFC lightweight world title.
-McGregor faces lightweight champion Khabib Nurmagomedov in Las Vegas on 6th October at UFC 229, the Irishman was stripped on that title after two years inactivity following his victory against Eddie Alvarez in Nov 2016.
+Conor McGregor is back and is looking to recapture his old UFC lightweight world title.
+McGregor faces lightweight champion Khabib Nurmagomedov in Las Vegas on 6th October at UFC 229, the Irishman was stripped of that title after two years of inactivity following his victory against Eddie Alvarez in Nov 2016.

 Connor McGregor comes back after two years away from the UFC since winning the 155-pound title.
 McGregor did fight Floyd Mayweather in an all boxing match last year in August where he claimed he earned more than $100 million from the event, which the Irishman lost.

 The former two-weight world champion will now face the man who succeeded him as UFC lightweight champion, undefeated Russian Khabib Nurmagomedov.

 UFC President Dana White used Friday’s UFC 25th anniversary press conference to announce the fight with their promotional video to showcase the cards for rest of 2018.